Municipal/County Application & Information

-Municipal governments will be responsible for employing interns, including wages (2020 wages will be $13.00/hr. for 480 paid hours for the 12 weeks), and all locally appropriate federal and state withholdings.
+Municipal governments will be responsible for employing interns, including wages (2021 wages will be at least $13.00/hr. for 480 paid hours for the 12 weeks), and all locally appropriate federal and state withholdings.
 Interns are considered temporary, unclassified employees and are typically not paid for holidays or other non-work time.
 In addition to wages and benefits, participating agencies pay a fee of $250 per intern to the Margaret Chase Smith Policy Center to defray a portion of the Center’s administrative costs.